NBISweden/module-repository-submission-dm-practices/_episodes/03-exercise-ENA-submission.md

     5. Link the sequencing data to the sample metadata

 ### File upload
 You must upload data files into your private Webin file upload area at EMBL-EBI **before** you can submit the files through the Webin submission service.
-We will use  *Note: for other options, follow [this link](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html#file-upload-options)*
+We will use Webin File Loader. *Note: for other options, follow [this link](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html#file-upload-options), e.g. [Windows Explorer](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html?highlight=explorer#using-windows-file-explorer)*

 1. Launch the Webin File Loader application (Mac users please see further instructions below)